joshuarandria/csc5002microproject/README.md

  docker stop glassfish
  docker rm glassfish

-To run the scenario of the demonstrator:
- ./run_scenario_w_mapviewer.sh

 Here follows some explanations on the content.
 The shell script of the scenario is 'run_scenario_w_mapviewer.sh'.
 It uses the